Updated: Sep 4

-The Oregon Trail has made the trek into the 21st century, appearing on store shelves in a miniaturized form.
+The Oregon Trail has forded the river and trekked into the 21st century, appearing on store shelves in a miniaturized form.
 If you enjoyed this classic DOS title on your IBM-compatible back in the day, you can thank Basic Fun for this handheld game, brilliantly presented in a casing reminiscent of a retro computer.
 Pushing the floppy disk acts as the game's power button, which I think is the coolest feature of this reissue.
 Basic Fun has also released Where in the World is Carmen Sandiego? in the same old-school PC presentation.
-The Oregon Trail makes a pretense of being educational while it makes the player watch innocent migrants suffer and die.
+The Oregon Trail makes a pretense of being educational while it forces the player to watch innocent migrants suffer and die.
+It's a great game.

 I picked up this little gem in the Richlands, North Carolina Wal-Mart, during our vintage RV-powered move to Arizona.
 There have definitely been some Oregon Trail-worthy parallels on our journey, including a tire blowout on the car dolly and a breakdown 115 miles from Roswell, New Mexico.
 (I think the government was trying to keep our hard-hitting journalism at bay.)